 I live in the Noosa hinterlands on the Sunshine Coast of Queensland Australia.

 My childhood was spent surrounded by the open plains of western New South Wales.
-For the last ten years, painting and teaching workshop classes has occupied an increasing larger part of my time.
+For the last fifteen years, painting and teaching has occupied an increasing larger part of my time.

 What an inspiration you are! the one day workshop in cold wax art was fabulous.
 Every moment was excruciatingly, fabulously, informative, deliciously experimental, and total fun.
 You are so generous with your teaching style.
 What an amazing amount of talent, skill and knowledge you have... and what a refreshing teaching space you've created.
 And thanks for that grand morning tea...wow!
 I am very keen to continue doing whatever workshops I can with you.
 That one day dissolved my fear of working with oils and cold wax.
 Thanks a million.
 Helen W